An approach to categorification of Verma modules: Introduction

 Our diagrams are isotopy classes of KLR diagrams with some extra structure.
 Besides the KLR dots we have another type of dot we call a \emph{white dot} (we keep the name \emph{dot} for the KLR dots).
 White dots are made to satisfy the exterior algebra relations (see below).
 The enlarged algebra is in fact a bigraded superalgebra, where nilHecke generators are even and white dots are odd.
 Moreover, regions in a diagram are labeled with integer numbers, and crossing a strand from left to right increases the label by one:

 Fix a base ring $\Bbbk$.
 The $\Bbbk$-superalgebra $A_n$ consists of $\Bbbk$-linear combinations of $n$-strand diagrams as described above.
 The multiplication is given by concatenation of diagrams whenever the labels of the regions agree and zero otherwise.
-The superalgebra $A_n$ is bigraded with the $q$-degree of the white dot depending on the label of the region at his right:
+The superalgebra $A_n$ is bigraded with the $q$-degree of the white dot given by minus two times the label of the region at his right:

 The generators are subject to the following local relations:

 All other isotopies are allowed (e.g. switching the relative height of a dot and a white dot).
 The relations above respect the bigrading as well as the parity.